-Limits on disclosure of personal information solicited from information-subject

-51. This principle is restricted to information that was solicited from the information-subject.
+Limits on disclosure of personal information solicited from information-subject solicited from the information-subject.
 At the time of collection of this category of information, IPP 2 required the collector to have taken any reasonable steps to see that the information-subject was aware of the disclosure practices of the collector and those of any person/body usually given such information that are known to the collector.
 Accordingly, disclosure to anyone other than in accordance with those practices is not permitted without the information-subject's consent unless one of the exceptions in paras (c) to (f) applies.
 These are the same exceptions as in IPP 10(b) to (e).